locationtech-labs/geopyspark/docs/sentinel_ingest_example.rst

 There are few programs that can work with ``jp2``, which can make processing large amounts of them difficult.
-Because of GeoPySpark, though, we can leverage the tools available to us in python that can work with ``jp2`` and use them to format the sentinel data so that it can be ingested.
+Because of GeoPySpark, though, we can leverage the tools available to us in Python that can work with ``jp2`` and use them to format the sentinel data so that it can be ingested.

 **Note**: This guide goes over how to use ``jp2`` files with GeoPySpark, the